woct0rdho/triton-windows/README.md

 ```
 then you need: https://github.com/pytorch/pytorch/issues/138211

-This will be solved when PyTorch 2.6 is out.
+This has ben solved since PyTorch 2.6 .